 5 –Don’t have A/C?
 Go out!

-Find a cool spot if your home isn’t air-conditioned.
+During the hottest parts of the day find a cool spot if your home isn’t air-conditioned.
 Go to the mall.
 Go to the movies.
 Go to a restaurant or coffee shop.
 Go to the library.
-You have tons of options here in Brampton to stay cool.
+You have tons of options here in Brampton to stay out of the heat.

 6 – Keep hydrated

 This is another that seems like it should go without saying, but people are constantly getting dehydrated.
-Also, while many of us enoy an adult beverage, don’t forget that it will inhibit your body’s ability to stay cool, so limit alcohol when you’re in a very hot situation.
+Also, while many of us enjoy an adult beverage, don’t forget that it will inhibit your body’s ability to regulate its temperature, so limit alcohol when you’re in a very hot situation.

 7 – Go swimming